mseminatore/syntaxhighlighter-verilog/README.md

 ## Installation

-1. Make sure the Syntaxhighlighter Evolved plugin is installed and activated
+1. First, make sure the Syntaxhighlighter Evolved plugin is installed and activated
-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+2. Upload and install `syntaxhighlighter-verilog.zip` using the WordPress Add New plugin manager
-1. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate this plugin from the list of Installed plugins